 At least one European area studies course in literature or film, history, or political studies is strongly recommended.
 Suggested additional general preparation options include: Comparative Politics; Intercultural Communications; Language Culture and Society; Introduction to International/ Intercultural Studies; Introduction to Sociocultural Anthropology.

 Students must first apply through Pitzer’s Office of Study Abroad and International Programs.
-If accepted by Pitzer, students will then be asked to complete Bristol forms.
+If accepted by Pitzer, students will then complete the Bristol application.

 Fall semester: Late September to mid January

 Full year: Late September to June

 Students are required to take a full course load at the University including one course with content on British history, politics, literature or culture, and the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.

 From the Bristol page for international students http://www.bristol.ac.uk/international/study/, go to “Undergraduate Study”, then choose “Find a course” to the left.
 The Unit Catalogue for 2017-2018 may be found here http://www.bristol.ac.uk/esu/unitprogcat/AboutUnits.jsa?selectedCatalogue=UNIT&ayrCode=15%2F16.

 Students must take 60 units in order to earn four course credits at Pitzer.
 60 units means 3 classes that are worth 20 units each or 6 classes that are worth 10 units each or a combination thereof.
 In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Students live in residential colleges and receive a stipend to prepare their own meals.

 Up to 2 students can be accepted per year.
 Due to the link with the Department of Politics, students majoring in Political Studies will be given preference for the exchange.